• Skip to primary navigation

 Typically you would use a minimum of three layers of filo pastry but this can vary depending on the recipe.

-Recipes using filo pastry
+Vegetarian recipes using filo pastry

 1